DeedjayNo1/beatgrid_fix/README.md

-# beatgrid_fix.py — VirtualDJ Beatgrid Fix Tool for SoundSwitch by DJ AiOli
+# beatgrid_fix.py

-Tool to Make VirtualDJ 2026 Part 2 with Fluid Beatgrids compatible with SoundSwitch v2.10.2 This is an unofficial community tool, not affiliated with VirtualDJ or SoundSwitch
+Tool to Make VirtualDJ 2026 Part 2 (b9246) , with new Fluid Beatgrids, compatible with SoundSwitch v2.10.2 This is an unofficial community tool, not affiliated with VirtualDJ or SoundSwitch Made for my personal use — shared with the community Hopefully useful until the great People of the SoundSwitch Team will support the new Beatgrid out of the box

 **Version:** 0.3.0
 **Requires:** Python 3.10+